-CM136T INTERPERSONAL COMMUNICATION 3 Credits (3-0) Interpersonal Communication explores concepts, contexts, and processes of person-to-person communication in relationships.
+CM136T INTERPERSONAL COMMUNICATION Credits 3 (3-0) Interpersonal Communication explores concepts, contexts, and processes of person-to-person communication in relationships.
 Emphasis is placed on understanding how social worlds are created through conversation.

-CM138T GROUP PROCESS

-Group Process examines the principles of small group communication processes with opportunities for students to apply theory in various structured discussion situations.
-Prerequisite: Successful completion of CM132T.
+CM138T GROUP PROCESS Credits 3 (3-0) Group Process examines the principles of small group communication processes with opportunities for students to apply theory in various structured discussion situations.
+Prerequisite: CM132T.

-CM140T INTRODUCTION TO MASS COMMUNICATION
+CM140T INTRODUCTION TO

-Introduction to Mass Communication presents elements of the mass communication process with emphasis on the forms, functions, regulations, and social impact of the various media.
+MASS COMMUNICATION Credits 3 (3-0) Introduction to Mass Communication presents elements of the mass communication process with emphasis on the forms, functions, regulations, and social impact of the various media.
 This course helps students understand how media influence their lives.

-CM141T DIVERSITY AND THE MEDIA 3 Credits (3-0) Diversity and the Media presents a historical perspective and a current analysis of various minority groups and how media depict these groups.
-This course helps students understand why and how stereotypical media portrayals have been produced and how the under-representation of diversified images affects their knowledge, attitudes, and behaviors toward others and contributes to multicultural illiteracy.
+CM141T DIVERSITY AND THE MEDIA Credits 3 (3-0) Diversity and the Media presents a historical perspective and a current analysis of various minority groups and how media depict these groups.
+This course helps students understand why and how stereotypical media portravals have been produced and how the under-representation of diversified images affects their knowledge, attitudes, and behaviors toward others and contributes to multicultural illiteracy.